 The ‘Transactions vs. Average Order Value’ chart gives further insight into why the revenue through referral traffic is going down.

 The main problem seems to be ‘average order value’ which has been going down since August.
-What could be the reason of low value orders placed on the website?
+What could be the reason for low-value orders placed on the website?
 We need to determine this.

-These are the examples of some of the things you can do with the link building dashboards.
+These are examples of some of the things you can do with the link building dashboards.

 This book focuses solely on the ‘analytics’ that power your email marketing optimization program and will help you dramatically reduce your cost per acquisition and increase marketing ROI by tracking the performance of the various KPIs and metrics used for email marketing.

 Attribution Modelling in Google Analytics and BeyondSECOND EDITION OUT NOW!

 Attribution modelling is the process of determining the most effective marketing channels for investment.
 This book has been written to help you implement attribution modelling.
 It will teach you how to leverage the knowledge of attribution modelling in order to allocate marketing budget and understand buying behaviour.